 What to Do if Builders Do a Bad Job

 Working with builders is generally a smooth process if you’ve taken the time to vet them carefully and know who you’re hiring.
 That’s not always the case though.
-Sometimes you need to hire someone on short notice, or there might be a lack of specialists in your area that provide specific services.
+Sometimes you need to hire someone on short notice, or there might be a lack of specialists in your area who provide specific services.

 In this case, it’s possible to run into a situation where you are left dissatisfied with the work done by your builders.
 It’s important to know what your options are in that situation.